-This article is designed for: User Type: Admins Device: Web Browser (Computer)
+This article is designed for: User Type: Admins Access: Web Browser

 Please pay careful attention to this guide, as pay templates are vital to how the system works.

 - To ensure compliance with the payroll export.

 A pay template is the grouping of multiple different pay rules used to pay staff.
 These rules typically consist of a standard Monday - Friday pay rate (often named 'ordinary hours'), a Saturday pay rate, a Sunday pay rate and a public holiday pay rate.

 If your business rosters into the evening, you can have pay rules that only activate at a certain point during the day.
 Many hospitality businesses will use a 'late night' pay rule or an 'after 9 pm' pay rule.

 Below is an example of creating a pay template for a 19-year-old, level 1 hospitality worker.

 1. Click on the Settings tab, then select Payroll from the dropdown options.